xcube-dev/xcube-stac/README.md

 particular time.
 In multi-spectral instruments, different bands are often stored as individual assets.

-Most STAC catalog are conform to the [STAC API - Item Search](https://github.com/radiantearth/stac-api-spec/tree/release/v1.0.0/item-search#stac-api---item-search) specification, enabling efficient **server-side queries** based on spatial, temporal, or attribute filters.
+Most STAC catalogs conform to the [STAC API - Item Search](https://github.com/radiantearth/stac-api-spec/tree/release/v1.0.0/item-search#stac-api---item-search) specification, enabling efficient **server-side queries** based on spatial, temporal, or attribute filters.
 Without this conformance, only **client-side searches** are possible, which can be slow for large catalogs.